hbhatt687/MazeRunner/README.md

 # MazeRunner
-Uses Dijkstra Algorithm to quickly solve maze where user inputs 2 points on the maze
+This program uses a DFS algorithm to solve a maze with a size specified by the user.